psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specialisations-for-non-template-members-of-class-template.md

 Although described in <cite>Section 14.7 [temp.spec] of the C++ ISO/IEC
 standard</cite>, this unobvious feature is poorly documented elsewhere.
-In fact, I've found only a couple of reference manuals mentioning it:
+In fact, I’ve found only a couple of reference manuals mentioning it:

 * [cppreference.com][url-cppreference];
 * [z/OS XL C/C++ Language Reference][url-zos-xl-cpp-reference].